brendose/nrf54_promicro/README.md

 ### Projects top-level directory

     .
-    ├── libs                     # local library of components used in the project └── README.md
+    ├── bom                      # Bill of Materials
+    ├── images                   # Images used on this GitHub page ├── libs                     # Local component library
+    ├── plots                    # Assembly drawings of the design ├── schematics               # Schematics of the design
+    └── README.md

 ## Documentation